Skip to main content

 Adding Related Items

-When the parameters other_formats_and_editions and recommendations (Configuration > Leganto > Features > Leganto Features) are enabled by your library, the Related items, if any, appear here (bX and/or shelf browsing) to offer suggestions related to the citation.
+When the parameters other_formats_and_editions and recommendations (Configuration > Leganto > Features > Leganto Features) are enabled, the Related items, if any, appear here (bX and/or shelf browsing) to offer suggestions related to the citation.
 For more information, see Configuring the Display of Other Formats and Editions of Citation.

 The list related items recommendations.